 How we test compost

-We’ve been testing compost for over a quarter of a century and we’re still astounded by the variable quality of the bags for sale.
+We’ve been testing compost for over 30 years and we’re still astounded by the variable quality of the bags for sale.

 We send secret shoppers to buy our composts, so we can be sure we're getting the same compost as you.
 Our shoppers live in four different parts of the UK, so we're able to see whether there is any variation between composts sold in these areas.
 We bought the composts for garden centres, DIY stores and, this year, several supermarkets and discount retailers.